Core messages

 - Heat intolerance: Excessive sweating and sensitivity to heat.

-- Menstrual disorders: light or irregular periods .
+- Menstrual disturbances: Light or irregular periods.

 Importance of an accurate diagnosis